AtomicScript/AtomicScript.github.io/_posts/2023-04-29-overpassTHM.md

 #### CronTab

 The trick was in the cron tab.
 The Crontab curls the buildscript.sh from the overpass.thm and sends the result to the bash as the root.
-From my understanding if we get access to editing the buildscript and the crontab runs it as root we would technically have access to anything as root.
+From my understanding if I got access to editing the buildscript and the crontab runs it as root I would technically have access to anything as root.

 I used the command cat /etc/hosts to find out about the overpass.thm.
 It was there with the local host now if i modified the ip address associated with the overpass.thm and changed it to be my own ip address, then the machine would think Im overpass.thm.